orlando-guy/hooBank/README.md

 ## introduction

-HooBank was build from figma design taked on internet.
+HooBank was build from a figma design took on internet.
 It can give you a solid starting point to develop your next awesome project. it includes:
 * A painless, tailwindCss;
 * A solid and extensible development environment, with [ReactJs](https://reactjs.org), [ViteJs](https://vitejs.dev).